by-Kaimercer/ai-coding-assistant/README.md

-# AI Coding Assistant
+# AI Coding Assistant (In Progress)

-A Python-based coding assistant using an LLM client with async streaming responses.
+A Python-based AI coding assistant that uses an LLM client to generate and stream responses in real time.

+## What it does
+- Accepts user prompts
+- Sends them to an LLM client
+- Streams responses asynchronously
+- Displays output in real time

-## Features
+## Tech Used
-- Chat-based interaction
-- Async event streaming
+- Python
+- Asyncio (asynchronous programming)
-- LLM integration
+- LLM integration (chat-based interface)

+## Why I Built This
+I wanted to understand how modern AI tools like Claude or ChatGPT work under the hood, especially how they handle real-time responses and user interaction.

-## Status
+## Current Status
-Early-stage development
+Early-stage development.
+Currently working on improving:
+- response handling
+- usability
+- adding more structured coding assistance features

+## Future Improvements
+- CLI interface
+- better prompt handling
+- code-specific responses